 With the frame complete, it’s starting to look more like our $300 inspiration board…

-All that’s left is to fill any corner gaps (if you’re an ace with a miter saw, you might not even need to do this!), paint and hang.
+All that’s left is to fill any corner gaps, paint and hang.
+If you’re an ace with a miter saw, you might not even need to do this!

 6. Fill the mitered corners, where needed, with the wood filler, smoothing with your finger.
 Allow to dry and lightly sand the filled areas.

 7. After a bit of touch-up painting on the corners, no one will be the wiser to the less-than-perfect miter job.

 8. Lastly, hang using the hardware provided with the cork board.
 Alternately, attach it directly to the wall if you’ll never want to move it.
 Nail directly through the molding that is on the top of the cork board, fill the holes and paint.
 All that’s left is to fill it with all the things that inspire you.

 I don’t know what I’m more inspired by!
 My clippings and photos, or the fact that this $300.00 DIY framed bulletin board knock-off cost us just over $20.oo.
 What do you think?